-But, briefly, he was born in Kalgoorlie in 1948 to Eric and Norma Foreman.
-The family shortly after moved to Bruce Rock, a town that dad championed for most of his life.
+Wally Foreman was born in Kalgoorlie in 1948 and the family moved shortly after to Bruce Rock – a town that he championed throughout his life.